Reading, writing, and cybersecurity: Education for the digital age

 The eye-opener for the district was last year’s ransomware attack.
 Fairfax County Public Schools hired its first director of cybersecurity after the incident, which resulted in employees’ personal information and student disciplinary records being pilfered by the hackers and held for ransom.
 Even so, classes continued, and Mr. Long says the attack did not have as much influence on his students as the more publicized Colonial Pipeline cyber incident, which caused gas prices to rise in the area earlier this year.

-Whitney Ketchledge, Fairfax County Public Schools’ coordinator for career and technical education says the class helps equip students for the world they’ll engage in as consumers, but also she emphasizes the preparation that the class provides for a potential career.
+Whitney Ketchledge, Fairfax County Public Schools’ coordinator for career and technical education, says the class helps equip students for the world they’ll engage in as consumers, but also she emphasizes the preparation that the class provides for a potential career.

 In addition to ethics, students in the class learn how a network operates, the perils of phishing attacks, and the basics of software programming.